Apple (AAPL) Received its Third Buy in a Row

-After Wedbush and UBS gave Apple (NASDAQ: AAPL) a Buy rating last month, the company received another Buy, this time from J.P.
-Morgan.
-Analyst Samik Chatterjee maintained a Buy rating on Apple today and set a price target of $335.00.
-The company’s shares closed last Monday at $283.84.
+After Argus Research and Credit Suisse gave Apple (NASDAQ: AAPL) a Buy rating last month, the company received another Buy, this time from RBC Capital.
+Analyst Robert Muller maintained a Buy rating on Apple yesterday and set a price target of $345.00.
+The company’s shares closed last Thursday at $293.99.

-According to TipRanks.com, Chatterjee is a 4-star analyst with an average return of 5.4% and a 51.9% success rate.
-Chatterjee covers the Technology sector, focusing on stocks such as Keysight Technologies, National Instruments, and CommScope Holding.
+According to TipRanks.com, Muller is a 3-star analyst with an average return of 1.6% and a 41.7% success rate.
+Muller covers the Technology sector, focusing on stocks such as Hewlett Packard Enterprise, National Instruments, and Dell Technologies.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Apple with a $310.23 average price target, implying a 10.1% upside from current levels.
-In a report issued on April 13, Monness also maintained a Buy rating on the stock with a $370.00 price target.
+Apple has an analyst consensus of Strong Buy, with a price target consensus of $319.11, implying a 10.1% upside from current levels.
+In a report issued on April 15, Wedbush also maintained a Buy rating on the stock with a $335.00 price target.

 See today’s analyst top recommended stocks >>